 How To Reach, Where To Stay!

 Well, the process of reaching Netarhat from the plains is rather fun.
-The beautiful hills are showered with the gleaming presence of lush green sal, palash and mahuwa trees.
-The steep hill road (‘ghat’ road) cuts through the forests, runs past some sharp bends, finally steeping into a plateau on which nestles Netarhat at a height of 1,250 metres, (surrounded by cypress and pine trees).
+The beautiful hills are showered with the gleaming presence of lush green sal, Palash, and manhwa trees.
+The steep hill road (‘ghat’ road) cuts through the forests, runs past some sharp bends, finally steeping into a plateau on which nestles Netarhat at a height of 1,250 meters, (surrounded by cypress and pine trees).
 A humongous gate welcomes you to the town.

 Places To See